resistance-protocol/litepaper/README.md

 FRAX and LUSD will have a RFV of 1.
 Euro stables may have a dynamic RFV of 1.15 in the future.
 Volatile assets like ETH and OHM may receive their own RFV upon on chain governance.
-Since volatile assets have to be heavily discounted, they are more capital inefficient, even though they may contribute more greatly to trading fees earned.
+Since volatile assets have to be heavily discounted, they are more capital inefficient and will therefore not be acquired by the protocol at launch.
+Once the Resistance Protocol got bootstrapped volatile assets may be voted in via on chain governance so they may contribute more greatly to trading fees earned due to their volatile nature.

 The Resistance Protocol is designed to introduce friction into the market where earning more from trading fees is required.
-Given 4 different liquidity pools, the Resistance Protocol can periodically buy from and sell to 1 of the pools in order to create an imbalance in one place.
+Given 4 different liquidity pools, the Resistance Protocol can periodically buy from and sell to 1 of the available pools using minted RSX in order to create an imbalance in one place.
 This imbalance should then be taken advatange of by arbitrageurs, effectively producing trading fees earned by the protocol.
 While introducing this friction in one place causes costs, harnessing trading fees produced by this imbalance from three other places should not only offset the initial cost, but also yield a net positive for the treasury.

-The Resistance Protocol is designed to acquire and retain POL by selling bonds.
+The Resistance Protocol is designed to acquire and retain POL by exclusively selling reserve bonds.
 Stakeholders bring e.g. DAI and get e.g. discounted RSX.
 The bonded DAI will be matched by the protocol minting RSX in order to add most of the treasury's backing as liquidity to the protocol owned pools.
-Should backing be required by users, then liquidity is removed again from the protocol owned pools to the extend of RSX being redeemed.
+Should backing be required by users, then liquidity is removed programmatically on demand from the protocol owned pools, to the extend of RSX being redeemed.
 The described design has the following benefits.

 - All of the RFV backing RSX, minus an operational buffer, will be utilized for POL, making the protocol most capital efficient.
-- All RSX within the protocol owned pools is dynamically minted against the RFV provided by stakeholders.
+- All RSX within the protocol owned pools is dynamically minted against the RFV provided by stakeholders, making the protocol most capital efficient.
 - All of the POL is backing RSX at RFV at a capital efficiency of 100%.
 No liquidity has to be discounted for backing RSX.